Your Prayers Make a Difference

 Saint John Chrysostom (349–407) wrote, ‘Prayer… is the root, the fountain, the mother of a thousand blessings… The potency of prayer has subdued the strength of fire, it has bridled the rage of lions… extinguished wars, appeased the elements, expelled demons, burst the chains of death, expanded the gates of heaven, assuaged diseases… rescued cities from destruction… and arrested the progress of the thunderbolt.’

 We have a 24-7 Prayer Room on our church site at HTB.
-It is one of the highlights of my week to go into the room and spend time alone with God.
+Although it has been temporarily closed during the coronavirus crisis, it was one of the highlights of my week to go into the room and spend time alone with God.
 Prayer really is the root and fountain of all that we do at HTB.
 It is such an encouragement to know that every hour, day and night, there is someone praying in that room.

 Pray and blessProverbs 15:1-10

 The writer of Proverbs contrasts ‘the wicked’ with those who pray: ‘The lives of God-loyal people flourish... he delights in genuine prayers.
 A life frittered away disgusts God; he loves those who run straight for the finish line’ (vv.6a,8b,9, MSG).
 If you live like this, you will bring great blessing to others.

 One important aspect of this is what you say.
 Your words can transform lives.
 Whereas ‘cutting words wound and maim’, ‘kind words heal and help’ (v.4, MSG).
 Even when others are angry towards us, we are reminded that ‘a gentle response defuses anger’ (v.1a, MSG).
 Use your words to heal, help and encourage others: ‘The tongue that brings healing is a tree of life’ (v.4).